-The number of vessels with permits to net based in the port of Plymouth is 27.
+The number of vessels with permits to net based in the port of Plymouth was 27 when the baseline report was written in August 2020.
 This figure will now be used as a baseline, against which the number of vessels issued with permits to net based in the port of Plymouth will be compared by D&S IFCA, as part of ongoing monitoring.
+Currently (March 2022), the number of vessels with netting permits based in the port of Plymouth is 31.
+This is an increase of 4 permits based in the Plymouth area.
+It was noted in the HRA and baseline report that not all permit holders based in the port of Plymouth fish within the SAC, so the number of active fishers netting in Plymouth Sound is likely to be far less than 31.

-Forty-nine questionnaires were sent to all vessels with a netting permit in the port of Plymouth and surrounding ports.
+In 2020, forty-nine questionnaires were sent to all vessels with a netting permit in the port of Plymouth and surrounding ports.
 The response rate was 28.5%.
 The survey targeted netters from a wide selection of ports, some of which were outside the Plymouth Sound and Estuaries SAC.
 The response rate from these netters was generally lower than those based in Plymouth.
 For Plymouth-based vessels the response rate was approximately 33%.